mtyamane/Secret-Santa/README.md

 ## Installation Instructions
 Find and open **secretSanta.py** on your computer

-Replace name placeholders with names of people in your Secret Santa, and add or remove names as needed
+Replace name placeholders (line 79) with names of people in your Secret Santa, and add or remove names as needed

 ## Running the Program
 Open Command Prompt (Windows) or Terminal (MacOS) and go to **Secret-Santa** directory